ytqiu/event-space-js/README.md

 ## License

-Event-Space-JS is released under the MIT license.
+Copyright (C) 2012 Abdurrahman NAMLI.
+It is distributed under the MIT license - see the accompanying LICENSE file for more details.